 - E. COURT SUBPOENAS.
-Officers who are subpoenaed to report to court related to an AIRPORT AUTHORITY matter will be paid at an overtime rate for all hours spent at court outside of their regular shift, with a minimum of three (3) hours of overtime pay. - F. PYRAMIDING.
+Officers who are subpoenaed to report to court related to an AIRPORT AUTHORITY matter will be paid at an overtime rate for all hours spent at court outside of their scheduled shift, with a minimum of three (3) hours of overtime pay.
+In situations where the court time runs into or is right after an officer's scheduled shift, the 3-hour minimum will not apply and the officer will only be paid overtime for the time outside of their scheduled shift. - F. PYRAMIDING.
 Overtime pay or other premium pay such as holiday worked pay and call back pay will not be pyramided.
 For the purposes of this Agreement, the term "pyramiding" means the payment of overtime or other premium pay paid more than once for the same hours.